satoshi-ikehata/PS-Transformer-BMVC2021/README.md

 - normals (normal.txt, if no ground truth surface normal is available, you can simply set all the values by zero)

 ### Running the training
-The training script is NOT supported yet (will be available soon!).
+The training script is NOT supported.
-However, the training dataset is alraedy available.
-Please send a request to sikehata@nii.ac.jp
+However, the training dataset is [available](https://www.dropbox.com/scl/fo/8w47k2pw6v8scaq3gjtw3/AIi7K11wJt4p4ZOt_RsVBSs?rlkey=0yyvdgr7kuv7duxspyjrt7yna&st=a06sy8f7&dl=0)

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details